Appointments

 Call 999 in an emergency.
 Chest pains and / or shortness of breath constitute an emergency.

-In line with the latest government advice you may be asked to attend an emergency centre at Sittingbourne Memorial Hospital or Sheppey Community Hospital.
+You may be asked to attend an emergency centre at Sittingbourne Memorial Hospital or Sheppey Community Hospital.

 Minor Injuries Department